angular/protractor/docs/getting-started.md

  * `browser` this is the a wrapper around an instance of webdriver.
 Used for navigation and page-wide information.

- * `element` is a helper function for finding and interacting with elements on the page you are testing.
+ * `element` is a helper function for finding and interacting with HTML elements on the page you are testing.

  * `by` is a collection of element locator strategies.
 For example, elements